Endurance develops strength of character in us~ Romans 5:4 NLT

 Quick Trip - Greenfield~

 I've tried to make it a point to visit Greenfield at least twice a year.
 Once over Memorial Day weekend & again Thanksgiving weekend.
-It's one of only two-times a year, that Butch has off any consecutive days.
+It's one of only a couple times a year, Butch can get away for a few consecutive days.

 Coming into town from the west on Hwy92